Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 The listings are in addition to those in COSHH.
 Where any doubt exists as to the limits for any contaminant then this should be used as a start point.

-Industries That Require Frequent Testing
+Industries That Require Frequent Air Testing

 • Manufacturing and Engineering – ensures clean air in production environments.